The Honorable Rodney E. Hood

-Sarah Vega serves as Chief of Staff and Senior Policy Advisor to Chairman J. Mark McWatters.
-She has served as Mr. McWatters Senior Policy Advisor since he joined the Board in August 2014.
-She previously served in the same capacity under NCUA Board Member Michael E. Fryzel, beginning in 2009 and was Fryzel’s Chief of Staff during his tenure as Board Chairman.
+Sarah Vega serves as Senior Advisor to Chairman Hood and Board Member McWatters.
+She previously served as Chief of Staff and Senior Policy Advisor to J. Mark McWatters during his tenure as NCUA Board Chairman.
+She previously served in the same capacity under NCUA Board Member Michael E. Fryzel.

 Ms. Vega has an extensive background in the areas of credit union law and regulation, securities law and public policy.

 Ms. Vega is a former Director of the Illinois Department of Financial Institutions, and before being named Director, she served as the Administrator of the Department’s Credit Union Division, which regulates state-chartered credit unions.
 She has served on the Board of Directors of the Federal Home Loan Bank Chicago and was a member of the Board of Directors of the National Association of State Credit Union Supervisors, serving as the Association’s Chairman from 1999 to 2000.